KArbeRes/MagentaA11yV2/public/content/documentation/web/component/scrolling-container.md

 ### #a11y - Web Accessibility Acceptance Criteria

-GIVEN THAT I am on a page with a header landmark
+GIVEN THAT I am on a page with a scrolling container

 1. Keyboard for mobile & desktop
    - WHEN I use the tab key to move focus to the container I SEE focus is strongly visually indicated